Ruchikush/Todo_With_Notes_App/README.md

 ### 🗒️ Notes
 - A dedicated **Notes screen/tab** to add free-form notes.
+- user able to create, edit and delete the notes.
 - Stored in **AsyncStorage** for persistence.

 ### ⚙️ Technical Implementation